giorgosnikolaou/Quoridor-Engine/README.md

 Sorts wall placements by distance to the enemy.
 The furthest away a wall is from the enemy the more likely it is that it's a bad wall to place </br>

 Possible improvements of the agent:
-* Sort player moves by the one that will get it closer to its goal
+* Sort player moves by sortest distance to its goal
 * Sort wall placements by `min{distance from minimizing agent, distance from maximizing agent}`.
     This will make walls that will support the maximizing agent be considered earlier Possible a mid to late game improvement